Imágenes de páginas

 I will be fure, my Catharine fhall be fine.

 Bap.
-I know not what to fay, but give your
+I know not what to say, but give your hands; God fend you joy, Petruchio! 'tis a match.

 Gre.
-Tra, Amen, fay we; we will be witnesses.
+Tra.
+Amen, fay we; we will be witnesses.

 Pet.
 Father, and Wife, and Gentlemen, adieu;